bhildebr/seq_invest_12/README.md

 ## The Model

--Independent variables:
+Independent variables:

--- chance of winning a single stage [p]
+- chance of winning a single stage [p]
--- number of stages per round [K]
+- number of stages per round [K]

--Dependent variables:
+Dependent variables:

--- own total at the end of a round
+- own total at the end of a round
--- the other players total at the end of a round
+- the other players total at the end of a round
--- type of strategy chosen by a player
+- type of strategy chosen by a player

 ## Fundamental Questions